fionngavin48/pong-game/README.md

-# pong-game
+# Processing Pong Game

 A custom Pong game project written in Processing 4, based on a programming lab assignment as part of first year computer science at TCD.

-CS1013 Programming Project
+# CS1013 Programming Project

 Exercise 2
 1. Get the code presented in class working. i.e. setup and draw methods, human player (bat), and ball.
 The integer variables mouseX and mouseY provide the x and y coordinates of the mouse pointer.